Debug like Feynman, test like Faraday

 Richard Feynman, Surely You’re Joking, Mr. Feynman!, He Fixes Radios by Thinking!

-Your team lead rushes into your cubicle and tells you that the production system is barely working.
+Your team lead rushes into your cubicle to tell you the production system barely works.
 You look at the symptoms and have no clue where to start.
 You launch the debugger and step through the code.
 Two hours later, you still have no clue.

 Debuggers are immensely useful.
 Launching a debugger should be your first reaction if your application crashes with a core dump or hangs forever.
-In some areas of computing, however, using a debugger is hard or impossible.
-One example is distributed computing:
+However, using a debugger is hard or impossible in some areas of computing.
+For example, distributed systems pose the following challenges:

 It’s that you have to look at the level above sources.
 At the meaning of things.
 Without a debugger, you basically have to go the next step: understand what the program does.
 Not just that particular line.

-Or as Rob Pike wrote about Ken Thompson in The Best Programming Advice I Ever Got:
+Or as Rob Pike wrote about Ken Thompson:

 When something went wrong, I’d reflexively start to dig in to the problem, examining stack traces, sticking in print statements, invoking a debugger, and so on.
 But Ken would just stand and think, ignoring me and the code we’d just written.
 After a while I noticed a pattern: Ken would often understand the problem before I would, and would suddenly announce, "I know what’s wrong."
 He was usually correct.
 I realized that Ken was building a mental model of the code and when something broke it was an error in the model.